rolandweber/Pityoulish/Development.md

   [src/main/java/](src/main/java/)
 - JavaDocs, generated from the same source code

-All files for an exercise are packaged into a single zip archive.
+All student files for an exercise are packaged into a single zip archive.
-Instructors can also build notes and server-side JARs in a similar fashion.
+Instructors can build notes and server-side JARs in a similar fashion.
 This readme describes how to set up a development environment, how to build various components with Ant, and how the build process works.

 Table of Contents: